An orientation to the Community Sacred Fire Ceremony

 Sacred Fire Welcome Information

 I would first like to share gratitude for all that supports life and for us to live fully in the moment.
+I am grateful you feel called to join us in this opportunity to come together in a good and healthy way to deepen our connections with life, community, fire and all that sustains us.

 Sharing some of this information before you arrive supports us making the most of our time together in the connective experience.
 We will take time to orientate ourselves to the ceremony in person too and there will be time for questions and clarifications.